Lucasv-github/Magic/README.md

 -You will need to exit and re-enter the world to get everything ready

 ### Configuration?
+-/function magic:admin to open the admin panel

--/trigger magic_admin to open the admin panel
+-/trigger magic_admin to open the admin panel on a server where you have op

 ### Contributing?
--The code is currently **very** messy as the contents have been reworked quite frequently, something everyone should be aware of
+-The code is currently **pretty** messy as the contents have been reworked quite frequently, something everyone should be aware of

 -Any help is appreciated though